DrMeepso/mputil/readme.txt

 sync: keep the microcontroller in sync with all file changes made on the local device and restart the program when changes occor

 I may also add simple fs commands and or a shitty bash equivalent

+This tool is not supposed to be a replacement for current tools, I am writing this purely for myself You are not supposed to use this, I will not provide support for this, but if you with to make a PR I will review it and merge it given it works